arbazsiddiqui/blog/content/posts/2020-03-28-practical-guide-to-memory-leak-in-node.md

 #### Identifying the Leak

-So now our server is deployed and has been running for days now.
+So now our server is deployed and has been running for days.
 Its being hit by a number of request (only one in our case) and we have observed that the memory consumption of our server has spiked (you can do so using monitoring tools like [Express Status Monitor](https://github.com/RafalWilinski/express-status-monitor), [Clinic](https://clinicjs.org/), [Prometheus](https://prometheus.io/)).
 We will now make the API call to take a heapdump.
 This heapdump will contains all the objects which GC wasn't able to collect.

 ```terminal
 curl --location --request GET 'http://localhost:3000/heapdump'